 Kaitlin’s Broadway acting credits include: Noises Off with Jane Curtin from "Saturday Night Live," How The Grinch Stole Christmas, originating the role of Mama Who, and Anything Goes with Patti LuPone.
 Kaitlin has a half-dozen cast album credits to her name, and has originated multiple roles off-Broadway, including: Bat Boy - The Musical, for which she received Drama Desk and Ovation Award nominations, Bare: A Pop Opera, and The Great American Trailer Park Musical.
 In addition, she originated roles in the national tours of Disney's On the Record and Dirty Dancing, and in the international tour of John Adams's opera I Was Looking at the Ceiling and Then I Saw The Sky, directed by Peter Sellars.

 Kaitlin has appeared in more than 50 television shows, including Star Trek Deep Space Nine, Star Trek Voyager, Spin City, Law and Order SVU, Law and Order CSI, and three years on Another World as Dr. Kelsey Harrison.
 Her feature film credits include The Nanny Diaries, Confessions of a Shopaholic, Crocodile Dundee in Los Angeles, and How to Kill Your Neighbor's Dog with Kenneth Branagh.

 As a director, Hopkins's productions have been recognized by the Austin Critics' Table Awards with 11 nominations and 7 wins, including Best Musical for Oklahoma!, Urinetown, and Anything Goes.
-She recently directed and co-produced the world premiere of The World According to Snoopy, which launches a national tour in 2019.
+In addition, she directed, co-wrote, and co-produced the world premiere of The World According to Snoopy, licensed by Concord Theatricals.